feychou/learningmeahaskell/README.md

 learningmehaskell
 =================

-me following this tutorial http://learnyouahaskell.com/chapters
+me following this book http://learnyouahaskell.com/chapters do not rely on the code to be exactly modeled upon the code snippets in the book